Sellers

 Selling your home without representation could place any family in a compromised position with complex, and expensive consequences in the event something goes terribly wrong.
 If you don’t understand your State’s real estate laws and practices about disclosure, fair housing, and contract negotiation (just to list a few examples) could find yourself sweating in a court room, when you should be relaxing in your new living room.
 Professional and competent real estate agents absolutely bring uncompromised value to every transaction.
 Keeping family’s on target and staying clear of trouble is imperative.

-Realtors in the United States are required by law to stay informed and take continuing education every two years.
+Real Estate Agents in the United States are required by law to stay informed and take continuing education every two years.
 Otherwise, they can’t renew their license or practice real estate at all.
-Realtors spend a lot of time and money receiving education and being involved in the day-to-day challenges/events that not only protect the public, but serve their clients individual needs.
+Real Estate Agents spend a lot of time and money receiving education and being involved in the day-to-day challenges/events that not only protect the public, but serve their clients individual needs.
 The competent agents must have a deep understanding of how the business works.
 You on the other hand, are not required.
 Often times, this is where trouble starts.

 Many agents that work in a full-time capacity spend a lot of time dealing and negotiating with other colleagues “in the biz” and often form strong alliances.
 Friendships and networking can work to your advantage and bear fruit when buyers are out looking for that “perfect” home that isn’t on the market yet.
 Sometimes, word of mouth between agents about an up and coming listing gets a deal negotiated and closed without it ever hitting the MLS, or if it does go public, a well-informed agent can help you get a jump start to the front of the line without missing an opportunity.